Pollinator-Commons/project_template/README.md

 ---

 ## Using `.gitignore`
-- Add Information (currently the data folder is in .gitignore, should probably add metadata as well)
+- Add Information (currently the data and metadata folder is in .gitignore, but should still show up with the use of .gitkeep)

 ---